23/DeveloperDocumentation/lib/php/README.md

 The script also handles the special case of getting data in a native PHP data structure by parsing JSON data from the API:

     ./visualplatform-command.php <endpoint> <param1> <value1> ... format php

+For example

+    ./visualplatform-command.rb /api/echo iam here title "My title"

+This sample also shows how to build multipart requests and upload files to 23 Video through PHP.